Skip to main content

 Sophia Viorato

-Sophia Viorato (she/her)is a first-year, first-generation college student from Oxnard, California majoring in Chemical Engineering at Sixth College.
+Sophia Viorato (she/her)is a second-year, first-generation college student from Oxnard, California majoring in Chemical Engineering at Sixth College.
 Growing up, Sophia was raised to always help people and give back to her community.
 After witnessing her family experience chronic and genetic illnesses and be burdened by medical costs, Sophia decided on how she would help her community.
 Her goal with Chemical Engineering is to become a medical researcher focusing on equitably producing and developing pharmaceuticals.
 Sophia's goal is to cure as many people as possible of their ailments, and by creating affordable treatments, ensure that the people of her community will receive the care they need at prices they can afford.

 • Dorien Geske-Wilson